You can send SMS messages to either the primary customer contact or members of a customer contact list, by using the Conversations feature.

 Viewing Scheduled Messages

 By clicking the Scheduled Messages tab, you'll see a list and previews of all your scheduled messages due to send to this contact.
-Once the messages have sent, they will disappear from this view and appear in the conversations window.
+Once the messages have been sent, they'll disappear from this view and appear in the conversations window.
+Click on the meatball menu to Cancel the scheduled message or Change the time.
+You can also download the file by clicking the Download link under the attachment:

 SMS Credential Prioritisation